saidvandeklundert/saidvandeklundert.github.io/_posts/napalm.md

 Doing this using NAPALM is very easy.
 All we need to do the following:
 - import napalm
 - select the proper driver
-- use the `get_facts` and `get_bgp_neighbors`
+- use `get_facts` and `get_bgp_neighbors`

 <p align="center" >
   <img src="https://github.com/saidvandeklundert/saidvandeklundert.github.io/blob/napalm/img/napalm_information_example.png">
 </p>

-The Python required to perform the above when connection to a Juniper device will be something like the following:
+The Python required to perform the above when connecting to a Juniper device could be something like the following:

 ```python
 import napalm